Week in Wrestling: Santino Marella’s Royal Rumble memories

 • The Rock and Tom Brady announced their new tag team partnership with Under Armour, which saw The Rock outshine Brady in a battle of who-can-cut-a-better-promo.
 Brady, however, has defeated countless of Rock’s brethren from the University of Miami during his storybook NFL career, including this past Saturday night against the Houston Texans’ Lamar Miller.

-• Coming attractions: SI.com will have an exclusive interview with Sabu this Monday, and the Week in Wrestling is also set to unveil a Wrestlers’ Tribune from “The Nature Boy” Ric Flair in next week’s Royal Rumble-themed edition of the weekly column.
+• Coming attractions: SI.com will have an exclusive interview with Sabu this Monday, and the Week in Wrestling is also set to unveil The Shoot from “The Nature Boy” Ric Flair in next week’s Royal Rumble-themed edition of the weekly column.

 Top Ten: Naito vs. Tanahashi